Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/settings/passes.rst

   Can the object's surfaces be seen at all, or are they being blocked by another object's geometry?
 - Does an object have a normal vector (bumpmap)?
   Do shadows and apparent geometry need to be calculated for any objects?
-- Is there any specularity ?
+- Is there any specularity?
 Are objects with textures such as metal shiny at all?

 The answer to each of the above questions is an image or map, as shown below: